Gene Definition Exceptions

 Calling DPYD named alleles

-Note: the combination research flag is ignored when calling DPYD.
+Note: the combinations research flag is ignored when calling DPYD.

 Effectively phased data is unphased data that is homozygous at all positions or is heterozygous at a single a position.
-Since we can effectively predict the alleles on each chromosome in this situation, we can treat the data as we would phased data.
+Since we can effectively predict the alleles on each chromosome in this situation, we can treat this data as if it were phased data.

 Phased or effectively phased data